abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/servopi/README.md

 ```
 var pwm = new PWM(0x40);
 ```
-Set PWM frequency to 60 Hz with a calibration of 0 and enable the output
+Set the PWM frequency to 60 Hz with a calibration value of 0 and enable the output
 ```
 pwm.setPWMFrequency(60, 0);
 pwm.outputEnable();